Hero background

 About section

-A week in Kandy to settle in, then Ambalangoda for turtle conservation
+A week in Kandy to settle in, then Ambalangoda for sea turtle conservation

-The project was created out of the need to care for injured sea turtles, often victims of fishing nets, waste or accidents linked to human activity.
-In Ambalangoda, a government-certified centre works every day on their rehabilitation and on releasing newly hatched turtles into the sea.
+The project came about from the need to look after injured sea turtles, often hit by fishing nets, plastic and other human pressures.
+In Ambalangoda, a government-certified centre works every day to rehabilitate them and release hatchlings back into the sea.

-Before reaching the coast, you will spend a week in Kandy at our community centre to get to know the local culture: temples, food, crafts and language.
-This stage is designed to orient you, give you practical tools and make the experience richer and more mindful.
+Before heading to the coast, you'll spend a week in Kandy at our community centre, getting to know the local culture: temples, food, crafts and language.
+This first week is designed to settle you in, give you practical tools and make the rest of the experience richer and more grounded.

-As a participant, you will help care for the turtles, clean the centres and support the sea releases.
-It is simple but essential work that keeps the centre running and contributes to the conservation of threatened species.
-It is a way to live in close contact with nature while also gaining a deeper understanding of Sri Lanka’s environmental and social challenges.
+As a volunteer, you'll help with turtle care, keeping the centres clean and supporting hatchling releases.
+Simple but essential work that keeps the project running and supports conservation of threatened species.
+It's a way to live close to nature and at the same time get a clearer sense of Sri Lanka's environmental and social challenges.

 Why participate

-You will care for injured turtles and take part in hatchling releases into the sea, a concrete action that helps threatened species survive.
+Care for injured turtles and take part in releasing hatchlings into the sea, supporting the survival of threatened species in a tangible way.

 The Weekly Program